-Athens, the Capital City of Greece
+City of Greece

 Then this is the best place to be and get all the information you need before you get there, from this great online guide.

 Just northeast of Syntagma you will find fashionable Kolonaki, like colour in the jib, the boom of the boat being the two main streets, Panepistimiou and Stadiou, which lead from Syntagma to Omonia Square.
-The bow points east up Vassilissis Sofias Avenue, or embassy raw, and farther on bends north to the swank suburb of Kiffisia on the gentle slopes of Mount Penteli.
+The bow points east up Vassilissis Sofias Avenue, or embassy raw, and farther on bends north to the swank suburb of Kifisia on the gentle slopes of Mount Penteli.

 The real treasure the hill of Acropolis, is stored in the hold, along with the ancient Agora and the old town, Plaka.
 The anchor chain dangling south is Syngrou Avenue, a freeway-like stretch that leads to beaches, seaports and airports.

-Acropolis Parthenon: The most Holy Temple
+Parthenon: The Most Holy Temple

 Most famous of all buildings of the Golden Age of Greece, the Parthenon is not so much marble as idea.
 It shows how true, alive and balanced thought can be.
-In ancient times the temple was dedicated to Athena the Goddes of wisdom and the virgin protector of Athens.
+In ancient times the temple was dedicated to Athena the Goddess of wisdom and the virgin protector of Athens.
 Kallikrates and Iktinos, both architects, designed the Parthenon under the supervision of Phidias, who was is charge of public works.
-Kallikrates also designed the Temple of Athena Nike.
-The Parthenon was built in the austere Doric style but was lighter and slimmer than earlier Doric temples.
-In the midst of the modern city's asphalt and concrete, the Acropolis, with its Parthenon, stands as a shining citadel to an ideal.

 The New Acropolis Museum

-Located at the foot of the Acropolis, the modern museum's five-stories of exterior glass walls reflect images of the Parthenon and surrounding ruins.
-The museum is the new home for hundreds of statues from the Archaic and Classical eras The museum was built to house every artifact found on the rock and on its feet, from the Greek Bronze Age to Roman and Byzantine Greece.
 It contains some very important sculptures and it is well worth a visit.
 Among the sculptures not to be missed are the early-sixth century B.C. pediment depicting Herakles wrestling, probably with Achelous, the river God, from an earlier Parthenon; the sixth century B.C.
 Moschophoros, a man carrying a calf; the loping haund, the korai, statues of maidens dedicated to Athena, metopes from the Parthenon interior frieze depicting the Panathenaia, left over from the Lord Elgin's grab; slabs from the parapet of the temple of Athena Nike, including the famous image of Nike fixing her sandal; and the caryatids, the 22 foot tall columns in the form of women carrying baskets, which once upheld the Erechtheion's porch.

 It opened to the public on June 21, 2009.
 Nearly 4,000 objects are exhibited over an area of 14,000 square metres.